Dockbit/docs/source/getting-started/index.html.md

 ### 3. Deploy from Slack

 It's time to deploy, right from Slack!
-Open up the Slack channel you've authorized Dockbit for, instruct the Dockbit chatbot to deploy, and sit back-n-watch what happens.
+Open up the Slack channel you've configured in the Pipeline Settings, instruct the Dockbit chatbot to deploy, and sit back-n-watch what happens.

 ![Getting Started - Step 3](../images/getting-started/deploy-from-slack.gif)